The Dark Secrets of Stanley Park is an exceptional guided walking tour put on by Forbidden Vancouver. It’s full of history, storytelling and nature.

 To give you an idea of what to expect on a Dark Secrets of Stanley Park outing, check out the following video.
 It was taken in August of 2020 when we went on the tour.
 As you’ll see, the route goes through forested trails, along the seawall and past totem poles and other sites of interest.

-When we went, we thoroughly enjoyed it (as did everyone else on the tour).
+When we went, we thoroughly enjoyed the experience (as did everyone else on the tour).
 It went at a nice pace – not too fast and not too slow.
 And we learned so many interesting things about Vancouver and Stanley Park from our guide!

 Below are some suggestions to help you make the most out of your walking tour experience.